PrimeTimeTran/rn-GoogleNews/README.md

 const response = await fetch(`https://wrongapi.com`);
 ```

-We should see error render to the screen in the event of a failure.
+If we didn't take this last step our app would constantly be loading in the event of a failure.
+With this `try` & `catch` we should see error render to the screen in the event of a failure.
 In the event of success, the articles should render, *amazing*.

 ![pwd](./assets/5c.gif)

 > **Key Points** 🔑📝